 This allows you to select the allowed direction(s) of the shrink along the selected axis.
 If both options are enabled, both ways are evaluated and the closest hit is selected.

 Allows you to prevent any projection over the ”front side” (respectively the ”back side”) of the target’s faces.
 The ”side” of a face is determined by its normal (front being the side ”from where” the normal ”originates”).

 If Cull Faces is enabled, and Negative direction along axis is allowed, this option can be used to invert the Front or Back cull choice for the Negative direction.
 This is useful when projecting in both directions.

 This will snap vertices to the nearest vertex of the shrunk target.
 It adds no extra options.

 This method doesn’t support the Snap Mode setting.

 This mode is similar to Nearest Surface Point, but produces a much smoother projection in return for being significantly slower.

 Instead of finding the closest point, it searches for the nearest point that has its interpolated smooth normal pointing towards or away from the original vertex position.
-Non-manifold boundary edges are specially handled as infinitely thin cylinders that emit normals in all perpendicular directions.
-Ignores flat shading and auto smooth settings.
+Non-manifold boundary edges are specially handled as infinitely thin cylinders that emit normals in all perpendicular directions; ignores flat shading.